Kotok7/iOS-screentime-emulator/README.md

 # iOS Screen Time Page Website

-This project emulates the iOS Screen Time passcode page.
+This project emulates the iOS/iPad OS Screen Time passcode page.
 It is designed to *look* like the real screen so that a parent might unknowingly reveal the Screen Time passcode.

 ## 🔍 How It Works